 Yes, all the foreigners, Except Indians need a Nepalese visa in order to enter Nepal.
 Most of the nationals can get the on-arrival visa at the TIA airport, however, it is advised to consult with your nearby Embassy or Consulate of Nepal.

-You need to have a valid passport and some passport sized photographs and visa fees of course.
+You need to have a valid passport and some passport-sized photographs and visa fees of course.

-US$ 25 for 15 Days,
+US$ 30 for 15 Days,

-US$ 40 for 30 Days and
+US$ 50 for 30 Days and

-US$ 90 for 100 Days
+US$ 125 for 90 Days

 You will be received by our guide or HimalayanWindows’s representative at the terminal of Tribhuvan International airport in Kathmandu upon your arrival.

-Yes, our representative and driver will help you carry your luggage from terminal to the transport.
+Yes, our representative and driver will help you carry your luggage from the terminal to the transport.
 Do not let carry to the unknown person, they easily accept carrying your baggage and later ask for money.

 You will be trekking for about 5-6 hours each day with several breaks for Lunch, toilets along the trail.
-It also depends on the altitude which trek you are heading for.
-In Nepal, maximum altitude of most of the trekking falls between 3000m to 5000m.
+It also depends on the altitude of which trek you are heading for.
+In Nepal, the maximum altitude of most of the trekking falls between 3000m to 5000m.